vonglasow/atoum-documentation/source/en/written_help/newTestedInstance.inc.rst

 * We are not manipulate the name of the tested class
 * We are not manipulate the tested instance

-Furthermore, we can easily validate that the instance is available with "isTestedInstance", as explained in the previous example.
+Furthermore, we can easily validate that the instance is available with ``isTestedInstance``, as explained in the previous example.

-To pass some arguments to the constructor, it's easy through "newTestedInstance":
+To pass some arguments to the constructor, it's easy through ``newTestedInstance``:

 .. code-block:: php